Bitter just needs to be balanced!

 To caramelize the onions, heat a large frying pan over medium high and once hot, add 1 tablespoon of the olive oil.
 Add the onions, and sauté, stirring, for three or four minutes, until the onions have softened and start to brown on the edges.
 Turn down the heat, and continue to cook, stirring ever few minutes, until the onions are nicely brown and really soft.
 Add the maple syrup, and cook a few minutes longer.
 Set aside.

 Over medium high, heat your grill pan, or other large, heavy bottomed pan such as cast iron.

-Cut the endive heads in half, and the radicchio into 6 or 8 sections (depending on the size) taking care to keep the core end in tact.
+Cut the endive heads in half, and the radicchio into 6 or 8 sections (depending on the size) taking care to keep the core end in tact so they don’t fall apart in the grilling process.
 Slice lemons as thin as possible.
 Coat the radicchio, endive, and sliced lemons with the remaining tablespoon of olive oil.

 Place flattest sides of the vegetables down in the hot grill pan, and immediately reduce the heat to medium.
 Cook for a few minutes, until a peek under reveals brown marks and the heads start to soften.
 Turn and cook a few more minutes, turning of the heat.
 You don’t want to scorch too much and add more bitterness.

 Make the dressing by placing all ingredients in a jar and shaking like crazy.
 Add salt and pepper to your own liking.
 I add a bit of hot sauce as well.